ektrah/nsec/docs/api/nsec.cryptography.key.md

     format of the key BLOB.

 blob
-: The span to fill with the exported public key BLOB.
+: The span to fill with the exported key BLOB.
     The length of the span must be greater than or equal to `GetExportBlobSize(format)`.